Panshanger Aerodrome: Aerodrome closure

 The aerodrome closed on 20 September 2014 following the expiry of the lease from the land owner, who intended to re-designate the use of the land for other purposes.
 The flying school and restaurant also closed.

 There have been efforts to have it re-opened, with campaigners aiming to convince the council that the aerodrome was a great economic and social asset.

-A potential reprieve reported 28 July 2016.
+A potential reprieve was reported on 28 July 2016.
 After strong representations, the local Council hope to pursue a mixed use option, with general aviation activities alongside a smaller number of new houses on part of the airfield site.